dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ### Assign LOB apps to users with unenrolled devices <!--748823-->

 You can now assign line of business apps from the store to users whether or not their devices are enrolled with Intune.
-If the users device is not enrolled with Intune, they must go to the Company Portal website to install it, instead of the Company Portal app.
+If the user's device is not enrolled with Intune, they must go to the Company Portal website to install it, instead of the Company Portal app.

 ### New compliance reports <!--846671-->